Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Schemes

 \subsection{Schemes Over a Valuation Ring $k^+$}

 The main drawback of Theorem~\ref{thm:alg-main} is that if $R$ is not noetherian we do not know if $X/G$ is finite type over $S=\Spec R$ when $X$ is.
-This makes this theorem difficult to apply in practice.
-The main work is to show that a ring of invariants $A^G$ is finite type over $R$ is $A$ is.
+This makes this theorem not so useful in practice as we often do not want to leave the realm of finite type morphisms.
+The main work left is to show that the ring of invariants $A^G$ is finite type over $R$ if $A$ is.
 If $R$ is noetherian, this problem is resolved using the Artin-Tate Lemma~\ref{lemma:intro-Artin-Tate}.
 The main goal of this section is to generalize it to certain non-noetherian situations.

 For the rest of the section, we fix a valuation ring $k^+$ with fraction field $k$ and maximal ideal $\m_k$.